Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/README.md

 What's important here is your app can find a details page by entering a URL.
 A user now could go directly to a page by entering that address, they could also bookmark a page.

+The next step is to add some links that navigate to these routes.

 ### Passing the id

 To be able to link to something with an id we need to have that id.
 Here in this step you'll pass the id to a `POPOSSpace` from `POPOSList`.

 Open `POPOSList.js`.
-Find the line where you mapped data to the `POPOSSpace` via the `spaces` const, and edit it to be the below code.
-Notice the small changes with `i` and `id`:
+Find the line where you mapped data to the `POPOSSpace` via the `spaces` const, and edit it to be the below code. **Notice the small changes with `i` in map() and the added `id` attribute**:

 ```JS
 const spaces = data.map(({ title, address, images, hours }, i) => {